Patient engagement for healthcare providers to become key in compliance efforts

-It is clear that providers will be held responsible for patient compliance concerns — and that means complete documentation to describe the when, where and how regarding patient engagement.
+As the screws tighten and CMS looks to cut costs, healthcare providers have a responsibility to work with patients.
+This includes compliance with treatment plans, med adherence, and symptom management.
+It is clear that healthcare providers will be held responsible for patient compliance concerns.
+That means, complete documentation to describe the when, where, and how regarding patient engagement.
 Now is a good time to consider these points and the tools your organization may need to address them, such as an EHR or home care software.
 This post on InformationWeek HealthCare highlights how technology can help.

-– “Ask questions when explanations or next steps are not clear and express any concerns about recommendations or care experiences.
+- Ask questions when explanations or next steps are not clear and express any concerns about recommendations or care experiences.

 - Ensure that relevant medical information is conveyed between providers and institutions.

-- Negotiate a treatment plan with provider(s).
+- Negotiate a treatment plan with providers.

 - Learn about any newly prescribed medications and devices, including possible side effects or interactions with existing medications and devices.

 - Monitor symptoms and conditions, including danger signs that require urgent attention.